Welcome to these web pages, associated with the second edition of QUANTITATIVE SEISMOLOGY.

 These web pages are organized around the published book's Table of Contents, given below.
-Items within this TOC are linked to new material/corrections, etc. I hope we find some interesting corrections.
-Regrettably, we have accumulated some typographical errors
+Items within this TOC are linked in a few places to new material/corrections, etc. Toward the end of these web pages, are several photos of the senior author, most of them taken December 2004 at a dinner in celebration of his life and work.

 1. Introduction